MathildeDumoulin/Naavimac/doc/report/report.md

 Julien:
 > I learned a lot doing this project.
 It was very interesting and I discovered many ressources I want to dive deeper in.
 This project was a pretty good introduction to 3D programming.
 Now, I want to restart from scratch, to make something some consistent and to work on optimizing ways.
 Every error I made during this project permitted me to better understand how we should start a project like this one and the kind of knowledges required.

+Mathilde:
+> I wish I could have done more on this project, but some circumstances during the semester didn't help.
+However, I'm satisfied with how the project looks and what I've been able to do in such a short period of time.
+I was not familiar with 3D programming, and I'm conscious what i've coded so far can be improved, but I think it's a good start !